Turfjs/turf/CONTRIBUTING.md

 ### Release

-Turf releases are a series of steps done from your local computer and on Github.
-Be sure to start with a clean, up-to-date version of the master branch.
-When running the following release commands, replace `7.0.0` with the version number you are releasing.
+A turf release is done from your local computer using a clean, up-to-date version of the turf master branch.

 - If necessary, make and merge a PR with any last minute housekeeping items.
   - Turf's documentation (README.md files) should be up to date as they are updated automatically on commit, based on the JSDoc comments in the package files.
+See the [documentation](#documentation) for how to regenerate them if needed.
-- Review code commits and decide the new version number.
-If there are breaking changes, then it should be a major version bump, e.g. 6.x.x to 7.0.0.
+- Review code commits and decide the new version number to be published (for example 7.0.1 or 7.1.0).
+  - If there are breaking changes, then it should be a major version bump, e.g. 7.x.x to 8.0.0.
 This project follows [semantic versioning](https://semver.org/).
+- When running release commands below, replace `7.0.0` with the version number you are releasing.
+Now, let's get started.

 - fetch the latest code from remote origin
 ```bash